felixreichenbach/teleop-react/README.md

 ## Setup

-First, follow the setup instructions for the repository in `CONTRIBUTING.md`.
-Then, install development dependencies for the demo and launch a dev server.
+Install development dependencies for the application:

 ```shell
 npm install
 ```

 The connection hostname and secret fields can be pre-filled from a `.env` file in the `viam-hmi` directory.
-You have to set these before running npm start.
+This step is optional, you can enter the information into the login form manually later as well.

 ```ini
 # teleop-react/.env